majodev/kenvx/README.md

 # kubectl-envx

-A bash script to extract and inject Kubernetes environment variables to local commands.
+A `kubectl` plugin or standalone bash script to extract and inject Kubernetes environment variables to local commands.

 - [kubectl-envx](#kubectl-envx)
   - [Features](#features)